-The Folke Bernadotte Academy has become an important actor in Swedish aid, both financially and in terms of mandates within several strategies.
-The purpose of the study In Pursuit of Sustainable Peace: An Evaluation of the Folke Bernadotte Academy 2008–2019 is to investigate whether FBA’s initiatives and operations have contributed to overarching objectives and in their context are coordinated effectively with relevant actors in Sweden and internationally, including in conflict and post-conflict countries.
+The Folke Bernadotte Academy (Swedish Agency for Peace, Security and Development) has become an important actor in Swedish development cooperation, in terms of both the volume of aid managed by the agency and its role in the implementation of several Swedish overseas strategies.
+This evaluation was initiated to investigate whether FBA’s operations have contributed to the realisation of the agency’s overarching objectives, and whether its work is coordinated effectively with relevant actors in Sweden and internationally, including in conflict and post-conflict countries.

 Watch the seminar here: